 Skip to main content

 AI agents need wallets to hold funds, sign transactions, and pay for services.
-Dynamic provides two patterns depending on whether the agent acts autonomously or on behalf of a user.
+Dynamic gives you two patterns — pick the one that matches who the agent acts for.

 Server wallets — autonomous agents

-Server wallets are wallets your backend creates and controls.
-No user is required to sign; your code signs directly.
-When to use this:
+Wallets your backend creates and controls.
+No user is required to sign; your code signs directly using MPC key shares.
+Use this when

-• Fully automated flows: bots, scheduled tasks, pipelines
+• Flows are fully automated: bots, scheduled tasks, pipelines

 • You need to provision many agent wallets programmatically